dwnhgyl/LegendaryRL/items&&equipment.md

 Items represent a collection of small, useful, and expendable tools.

 **Potions**: Potions are identifiable items.
 Before a type of potion is identified, it appears as an “unknown potion.”
 When a potion’s unique effects are observed, the potion is immediately identified.
 There are three ways to interact with potions, but not all potions have unique results for every interaction.
 For instance, if a potion of might or speed is thrown, it will be destroyed without being identified.
 Typically, if a potion with no coat or drink effect is drunk or used to coat a weapon, it will act as if thrown onto the player’s space (and be identified as normal).
+Likewise, if a potion with no thrown effect is thrown at an enemy, it will resolve its drink effect on the enemy struck.

     Some enemies can use potions.
 Enemies use each type of potion a specific way. t indicates a potion enemies will throw at the player. d indicates a potion enemies will drink. c indicates a potion enemies will use to coat their weapon (this applies an enemy-only buff, since enemies don’t actually use equipment).

+**Potion of Brilliance<sup>d</sup>**: When drunk, the drinker gains a large bonus to spellpower, their channeling time is reduced by 1, and they gain telepathy in a large oblong shape in front of them.

 **Potion of Paralysis<sup>t</sup>**: If thrown, releases a cloud of paralytic gas.
 If drunk, ???

 **Potion of Fire<sup>t</sup>**: If thrown, creates a fiery explosion.
 If drunk, applies fire immunity buff.
 If used to coat weapon, applies extra fire damage on hit.
 For as long as weapon coating is in effect the weapon acts as a light source.

+**Fragmentation Potion<sup>t</sup>**: When thrown, this potion creates an effect similar in many respects to the shardspray spell.
+One significant difference: any projectiles aimed in the general direction it was thrown in originate on the space it detonates, rather than the adjacent spaces.
+This means that an enemy struck with this potion will be struck with on average half of the shards produced.

 **Potion of Might<sup>d</sup>**: If drunk, player gains the mighty buff, applying a large buff to weapon damage, weapon accuracy, and armor, as well as health regeneration and fast attack.
+If used to coat a weapon, that weapon gains a large buff to base damage, accuracy, and is immune to damage for the duration.

 **Potion of Darkness<sup>t</sup>**: If drunk, applies the shadows buff, gaining a bonus to stealth when in darkness.
 If thrown, creates an area of magical darkness in radius 10.

 **Potion of Acid<sup>t</sup>**: If thrown, deals acid damage to whatever it hits, and creates an acid puddle beneath it, similar to acid glob.
-If drunk, applies acid immunity buff.
+If drunk, applies acid immunity buff, AFTER dealing a small amount of irreducible damage.
 If used to coat a weapon, damages the weapon.

 **Potion of Frost**<sup>t</sup>: If thrown, releases a cloud of frost gas.
 If drunk, applies cold immunity buff.